A new study finds that you can cut your risk of Type 2 diabetes by 80% by taking one common vitamin.

 About 27 million U.S. adults have Type 2 diabetes.
 Another 80 million have prediabetes.
 This means they are on their way to getting full-blown diabetes.
 At the same time, studies have shown that 75% of Americans are deficient in vitamin D.1

-Scientists followed 903 healthy adults for 12 years.
+So they followed 903 healthy adults for 12 years.
 At the start of the study, none of the subjects had diabetes or prediabetes.2

 The participants completed questionnaires on the medications they were taking, tobacco and alcohol use, exercise, and any history of heart disease.
 They also provided blood samples that were tested for levels of vitamin D.